Philadelphia Stars (2022): Season-by-season record

+Note: The finish, wins, losses, and ties columns list regular season results and exclude any postseason play.

 Mascot

 On April 11, 2022, the Stars unveiled their mascot, a monstrous red creature that drew comparisons to other Philadelphia sports mascots Gritty and the Phillie Phanatic.
 The Stars then held a Twitter poll asking fans whether the mascot should be named "Astro", "Cosmo", or "Blob".
 "Blob" took 65 percent of the vote, and the name was confirmed on April 15.
 The Stars have offered few details about Blob besides describing him as "out of this world" and noting that he enjoys dancing.